Wainwright’s Coast to Coast – Across England on Foot

 Long Day : Shap to Kirkby Stephen

-Cross Roads : Kirkby Stephen to Keld
+At the Crossroads : Kirkby Stephen to Keld

 Drenched Double Stage : Keld to Reeth...to Richmond

-Roadways, Railways and Right of Ways : Danby Wiske to Osmotherley
+Roadways and Right of Ways : Danby Wiske to Osmotherley

 A Proper Long Trek : Osmotherley to Blakely Ridge